Kamal Ahmed (journalist): Career

 Ahmed worked on local newspapers in Scotland before joining Scotland on Sunday in 1993.
 He later moved to The Guardian and became executive news editor and political editor at The Observer newspaper.
 Ahmed was later criticised by fellow journalist Nick Davies for maintaining an inappropriately close relationship with Downing Street while serving as political editor, and for publishing numerous articles that "contained significant falsehood or distortion".
 Ahmed described Davies' claims as untrue and "hearsay".
 After leaving the newspaper, he then became group Director of Communications at the Equality and Human Rights Commission, recruited by its then chairman Trevor Phillips.

 In 2009, Ahmed was appointed business editor for The Sunday Telegraph, undertaking a course at the London Business School before replacing Mark Kleinman, who left for Sky News.
 In 2013 he became executive business editor, with a role across the Sunday and Daily Telegraph print editions.

 On 20 December 2013, it was announced that Ahmed would replace Robert Peston as the business editor of BBC News, and on 24 March 2014 he assumed the post.

 On 3 December 2015, after Peston's departure to ITV, it was announced that Ahmed would replace him as the BBC economics editor, with his successor as business editor of BBC News would be announced early in 2016.

 On 30 July 2018, Ahmed was announced as BBC News's Editorial Director, with Faisal Islam replacing him in his previous role.
 In November 2020 at a virtual ceremony, Ahmed was announced as one of the United Kingdom's most influential people of African or African Caribbean heritage by being included in the 2021 edition of the annual Powerlist.

-In February 2021, the BBC announced that Ahmed, including seven others, had been made redundant.
+In February 2021, the BBC announced that Ahmed, along with seven others, had been made redundant.
 "I would like to thank them for their outstanding contribution to BBC News to date and we are exploring future options for them," said Fran Unsworth, Director of News, in an email to BBC staff.
 "Change is never easy but it is important to have this new structure in place."
 This now means they have no BAME representation on the News board.

-In May 2021, it was reported that Ahmed joined former Dow Jones CEO William Lewis (journalist) in founding the News Movement, a digital news company aiming to counter misinformation.
-Ahmed will serve as its Editor-in-Chief.
+In May 2021, it was reported that Ahmed joined former Dow Jones CEO William Lewis in founding the News Movement, a digital news company aiming to counter misinformation.
+Ahmed was its Editor-in-Chief.
+In 2024, Ahmed left to become The Telegraph's director of audio, and co-host of The Daily T podcast with Camilla Tominey.
+He left The Telegraph in June 2025.